 One of our older beneficiaries from Samarth Foundation, Vicky is a sporty, fun and energetic young person.
 In our sessions, he had shown remarkable improvement from being a disinterested teenager to a very helpful peer leader.
 Vicky has played football at the district level and had represented team KHEL in the Play for Smiles Football Tournament organized by Project KHEL.
 His enthusiasm in sports and the opportunity to reach out to underprivileged children keeps him motivated to work with us.

 Arushi is a B.Com graduate and a Certified Financial Planner.
-Always being inclined to be on the field and work for the betterment of the underprivileged, she decided to purse a career in the social development sector and is pursuing her Masters in Social Work from Lucknow University.
-She was actively involved in sports activities back in school and Project KHEL is her means to reconnect to sports and games.
-She loves interacting and playing with kids and the concept of Project KHEL, teaching beyond classroom and bringing a change through games interests her a lot.
+Always being inclined to be on the field and work for the betterment of the underprivileged, she decided to purse a career in the social development sector and is completed her Masters in Social Work from Lucknow University.
+She was actively involved in sports activities back in school and Project KHEL was her means to reconnect to sports and games.
+She loved interacting and playing with kids and the concept of Project KHEL, teaching beyond classroom and bringing a change through games.
+She no longer does sessions regularly but remains an important team member through her involvement from afar whenever needed.

 Amit completed his graduation from Lucknow University and is currently working as a “Senior Business Analyst” with TSR Global Research.
 He has been involved in sports while being in school and college, played football and volleyball at state level, and has also participated in athletics at regional level.
-He says he wants to be part of Project KHEL to encourage the young and needy who are the future of our society.
+He is a part of Project KHEL to encourage the young and needy who are the future of our society.
 Also sports being his passion is one of the major motivations as well.

 Ms Taru Saxena is the Managing Director of St. Anjani’s Public School, a co-educational CBSE school at Rajajipuram, Lucknow established in 1976.
 She is also a core member of the prestigious EduExcellence programme being run by IIT Delhi, Department of Management Studies, for promoting transformational leadership in schools in collaboration with education departments of Australia, USA and UK.
 She is also the Chairperson of St. Anjani’s Cricket Club registered with Cricket Association Lucknow ( CAL).